laslosobol/vedroid/README.md

 Our app is here to help those who can't choose the proper drink among wide variety of alcohol in stores.
 If you spend too much time in front of wine or beer shelfs, trying to choose better one, if you're not sure which kind of alcohol you should have for quiet evening with your girl or little party with your friends - we're here to help you with just a press of button!

 ### Possible users
 Our average user is 18-35 y.o. person who is brave enough to try what we suggest and randomize his or her bottle of *something* for today.
+Currently we're aiming only for Kiev, but surely, the area will grow.

 ### Team